learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

 JavaScript skills and access with a `fetch()` request_**.

 To confirm this is working, we need a frontend to send a request to our Rails app.
-In this code-along, there is an HTML file, `example_frontend.html`, for this purpose.
+In this main directory of this code-along, there is an HTML file, `example_frontend.html`, for this purpose.
 Follow these steps to see the BirdsController in action:

 1. First, replace `BirdsController` with the code above and start up the Rails